nergalex/f5-aks-kic-lab/source/class2/module1/module1.rst

 *********************
 Logging into your Azure Kubernetes Service (AKS), a Managed Kubernetes Services:

-- On Jumphost, communicate with K8S API using kubectl
+- On Jumphost, test good communication with K8S API using kubectl

 .. code-block:: bash